VenturaNotes/Knowledge/- Topics/agile.md

 ## Synthesis
-- Agile is a broad philosophy/mindset for iterative project development
+- Agile is a broad philosophy/mindset for iterative project development.
+- #question What is the agile manifesto?
 ### Organize
 - Agile is an iterative approach to software development that allows teams to deliver value to customers faster (than traditional, sequential development methodologies like the [[waterfall model]]) through small increments.
 	- Value is typically defined from the customer's perspective which could be